This blog post first appeared on www.huffingtonpost.com on October 16, 2013, and has since been edited.

-In order to develop new detection, prevention and intervention strategies for social emotional difficulties associated with attachment insecurity, researchers have recently begun to investigate the neural basis of attachment style in humans.
-The main goal of such approach is to find neural markers of attachment insecurity in the human brain, allowing for understanding what may cause people to react with avoidance or anxiety to social emotional signals.
+In order to develop new detection, prevention and intervention strategies for social emotional difficulties associated with attachment insecurity, researchers have recently begun to investigate the neural basis of attachment in humans.
+The main goal of such approach is to find neural markers of attachment insecurity in the human brain, allowing for understanding what may motivate people to react with avoidance or anxiety to social emotional signals.
 Because it is easiest to establish such brain-behavior associations in adults, initial research has focused on adult populations.

 Let’s first consider attachment anxiety.
 Converging evidence from adults suggest that this insecure attachment style is characterized by hyper-sensitivity to social emotional information in general, particularly so if negative.
-Anxiously attached individuals show high activity in brain areas that normally process social rejection and conflict, as well as maintain high arousal and negative emotionality.
-It looks as if anxiously attached people’s brains are constantly in a high alert state, monitoring the environment for potential signs of social emotional threats.
+Anxiously attached individuals show increased activity in brain areas that normally process social rejection and conflict, as well as maintain higher arousal and more negative emotionality.
+It looks as if anxiously attached people’s brains are locked in a constant high alert state, monitoring the environment for potential signs of social emotional threats.
 Even if there are none.

 Attachment avoidance, in turn, seems to considerably lower the brain’s responsiveness to social emotional information, especially so if positive.
-Avoidantly attached individuals show low activity in brain areas that usually process reward and prosocial motivation.
+Avoidantly attached individuals show lower activity in brain areas that usually process reward and prosocial motivation.
 This even appears to hold true for mothers seeing pictures of their own smiling infants, normally representing very potent inducers of reward-related social brain activity.
-It appears as if avoidantly attached individuals do not feel good when interacting with others.
+It appears as if avoidantly attached individuals do not feel as good when interacting with others.
 Even if these interactions are mutual.

 Ongoing research on the neural basis of attachment insecurity in adolescents and children will hopefully soon add more information, allowing for an early detection and prevention of, and/or intervention in the case of social emotional problems associated with attachment insecurity.
 The sooner we can act, the better.